richardskumat/public-terraform-examples/20200315_gitlab/readme.md

 so I had to come up with a way to template a resource block and replace the needed values with variables.

-It occurred to me right away, I could just hope to Ansible and use the template module locally and have jinja come up with the resource blocks I needed.
+It occurred to me right away, I could just turn to Ansible and use the template module locally and have jinja come up with the resource blocks I needed.

 I also wrote a shell script to loop through a list